 “If I could only choose one word to describe Ann Lee Miller’s Chasing Happy, I would have to say ‘Monumental’.
 This is Christian fiction at its finest.
 It’s edgy, gritty, and believable with absolutely no sugar coating, yet sensitive, romantic, and deeply moving.
 Don’t dismiss it because of the ‘hot button’ topic.
 It just may be the best thing I’ve read this year.”

-In the tradition of The Sisterhood of the Traveling Pants, four friends navigate college and the drama churned up by their Florida beach band to cement friendship and more.
+Four friends navigate college and the drama churned up by their Florida beach band to cement friendship and more.
 Avra wants love, but drummer Cisco—self-medicating from his parents’ divorce with sex and intoxicants—is a poor choice.
 Cisco hungers for fresh-baked cookies and the scent of family he finds at Avra’s.
 Kallie shares her classically trained voice only with lead vocalist Jesse and fights to keep her heart safe.
 Jesse feeds on fame and hides more than insecurity beneath his guitar.
 The friends surf ego, betrayal, and ambition and head for wipeout.
 But somehow, when they’re not looking, Avra’s God changes them all.

 “My favorite thing about Ann Lee Miller’s books is her characters because they’re relatable and real.
 She knows what’s going on with college kids and twenty-somethings, and I couldn’t get enough of her stories.
 Action, romantic tension, characters who breathe–what more could you ask for?”

 2015 Readers Favorite Bronze Award, Inspirational Fiction